 We can all agree that running is one of the easiest calorie-burning exercises.
 Everyone knows how to run, it requires no particular skill and can be extremely rewarding.
 What is it exactly about running that makes us feel so good?
 How does it affect our body and how big an impact does it have on our health?
 More specifically, how many calories does running burn?

 Everybody knows that burning calories is essential to losing weight.
 But how exactly do you go about doing that?
 Running is a high-intensity exercise that does the job rather well.
 All you need to know is how to do it properly to maximize efficiency.

-This info guide I crafted aims to tackle this tricky subject in the most comprehensive, yet simple way.
+I crafted this info guide to tackle this vast topic in the most comprehensive and simple way.

 I often hear people complain about how running hasn’t helped them get fit.
 Are you one of those who keep on running every morning without any weight-loss results?
 Even though you maintain a balanced diet, it is possible you might be skipping a few essential steps.

 Do you enjoy running?

 Do you want to burn calories while doing so?

 Then keep on reading!
 This article is packed with quite a bit of info that will help you step-up your running game.